po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/03-Day/03-Day-LessonPlan.md

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use Office Hours to get extra help.

+* Ask the class the following questions (☝️) and call on students for the answers (🙋):

+  * ☝️ How comfortable do you feel with updating and deleting data in a MongoDB database?
+(Poll via Fist to Five, Slack, or Zoom)

+* Assure students that we will cover the solution to help solidify their understanding.
+If questions remain, remind them to use Office Hours to get extra help.

 * Use the prompts and talking points (🔑) below to review the following key points:

   * ✔️ `ObjectId()`